Nexters/Boolti-iOS/Boolti/fastlane/README.md

 [bundle exec] fastlane ios beta
 ```

-Push a new beta build to TestFlight
+Push a new debug build to TestFlight

 ----